-- Which problems did the old magento-based B2C-webshop face and how can I avoid them? - Expert interview - I will conduct an expert interview with Bruno Delsing, a developer who worked on the previous magento-based webshop to figure out what the problems were. - Root cause analysis - By looking at what could have caused these problems thoroughly, I can help determine which root causes to avoid. - Which technologies can and should be used to develop the new webshop? - Available product analysis - By analysing which technologies are available to me and comparing their features, pros and cons, I can evaluate what the best choice is for this project. - Expert interview - I will conduct an expert interview with Robin Galema, who has years of experience with building e-commerce platforms. - How can Masita's technical requirements be integrated? - Available product analysis - Since there is no active knowledge within Moonly of how to integrate Masita's wishes, I will be conducting available product analysis research to see which options I can use to achieve this and how. - Literature study - I will look at online resources, blogs, developer forums to find information about things like custom product builders and channel integrations for e-commerce platforms (Masita's requirements) to gain insight in this. - How can I make sure the new webshop is user-friendly and optimised for conversion? - Usability testing - I will set up usability tests with a range of users to test my designs for UX and conversion by seeing how they walk through the design. - Expert interview - I will conduct an expert interview with Rik Gommans, one of Moonly's in-house developers with an eye for design and UX to see how I can ensure a quality UX. - Prototyping - I will build a prototype that can be tested for usability. - Design pattern research
+- Which problems did the old magento-based B2C-webshop face and how can I avoid them? - Expert interview - I will conduct an expert interview with Bruno Delsing, a developer who worked on the previous magento-based webshop to figure out what the problems were. - Root cause analysis - By looking at what could have caused these problems thoroughly, I can help determine which root causes to avoid. - Which features are needed for the B2C-webshop and with which priority should they be implemented? - Requirements prioritisation - I will interview stakeholder(s) / product owner(s) and create an organised list of requirements based on the MoSCoW method. - Which technologies can and should be used to develop the new webshop? - Available product analysis - By analysing which technologies are available to me and comparing their features, pros and cons, I can evaluate what the best choice is for this project. - Expert interview - I will conduct an expert interview with Robin Galema, who has years of experience with building e-commerce platforms. - How can Masita's technical requirements be integrated? - Available product analysis - Since there is no active knowledge within Moonly of how to integrate Masita's wishes, I will be conducting available product analysis research to see which options I can use to achieve this and how. - Literature study - I will look at online resources, blogs, developer forums to find information about things like custom product builders and channel integrations for e-commerce platforms (Masita's requirements) to gain insight in this. - How can I make sure the new webshop is user-friendly and optimised for conversion? - Usability testing - I will set up usability tests with a range of users to test my designs (version 1 being based on current B2B shop designs) for UX and conversion by seeing how they walk through the design.

-I will look at popular design patterns used by direct competitors and similar companies, to determine how to drive conversion rate up.
+- o Peer review - I will ask in-house designers to review my designs to see how I can ensure a high quality UX. - Prototyping - I will build a prototype that can be tested for usability. - Design pattern research - I will look at popular design patterns used by direct competitors and similar companies, to determine how to drive conversion rate up.